ewaldmire/ascender/docs/docsite/rst/administration/social_auth.rst

     SOCIAL_AUTH_GITHUB_TEAM_TEAM_MAP = {}
     SOCIAL_AUTH_SAML_TEAM_MAP = {}

 Uncomment the line below (i.e. set ``SOCIAL_AUTH_USER_FIELDS`` to an empty list) to prevent new user accounts from being created.
-Only users who have previously logged in to Ascender using social or enterprise-level authentication or have a user account with a matching email address will be able to login.
+Only users who have previously logged in to climber using social or enterprise-level authentication or have a user account with a matching email address will be able to login.

 ::